Triple-negative breast cancer: Late stage disease

 Sacituzumab govitecan (Trodelvy) is an anti-Trop-2 antibody linked to SN-38, developed by Immunomedics Inc. (now Gilead Sciences).
 It was approved by the FDA on 22 April 2020 for the treatment of metastatic TNBC.
 Sacituzumab govitecan had previously received FDA priority review, breakthrough therapy, and fast track designations.

+Sacituzumab govitecan utilizes the moderately toxic payload SN-38 with a high drug-to-antibody ratio (DAR) of approximately 8, which contributes to its efficacy.
+However, the drug has a relatively short half-life and some plasma instability.
+To address this, a next-generation Trop2-ADC, datopotamab deruxtecan (DS-1062a), has been developed, which uses the more potent topoisomerase I inhibitor payload Deruxtecan linked via a highly stable maleimide linker, allowing for improved plasma stability and a broader therapeutic window.
+It is currently being evaluated in trials for metastatic TNBC and other solid tumors.

+On May 22, 2026, the FDA approved Datroway (datopotamab deruxtecan-dlnk) for adult patients with unresectable or metastatic triple-negative breast cancer who are not candidates for PD-1 or PD-L1 inhibitor therapy.

 Clinical trials

 Angiogenesis and EGFR (HER-1) inhibitors are frequently tested in experimental settings and have shown efficacy.
 Treatment modalities are not sufficiently established for normal use, and it is unclear in which stage they are best used and which patients would profit.

 By 2009 a number of new strategies for TNBC were being tested in clinical trials, including the PARP inhibitor BSI 201, NK012.

 A novel antibody-drug conjugate known as glembatumumab vedotin (CDX-011), which targets the protein GPNMB, has also shown encouraging clinical trial results in 2009.

 PARP inhibitors had shown some promise in early trials but failed in some later trials.

 An accelerated approval Phase II clinical trial (METRIC) investigating glembatumumab vedotin versus capecitabine began in November 2013, expected to enroll 300 patients with GPNMB-expressing metastatic TNBC.

 Three early stage trials reported TNBC results in June 2016, for IMMU-132, Vantictumab, and atezolizumab in combination with the chemotherapy nab-paclitaxel.

 In 2019, CytoDyn initiated a Phase 1b/2 trial with its humanized monoclonal antibody, leronlimab (PRO 140), in combination with chemotherapy following strong results in animal murine models.
 Among other mechanisms of action, leronlimab is believed to inhibit metastasis by inhibiting the CCR5 receptor on cell surfaces, which is commonly expressed in triple-negative breast cancer.
 On November 11, 2019, CytoDyn reported that the first TNBC patient injected under its naïve protocol (not previously treated for triple-negative breast cancer) demonstrated significantly reduced levels of circulating tumor cells (CTCs) and decreased tumor size at two-week and five-week observation intervals compared to baseline observations.
 CTCs are a potential surrogate endpoint in oncology trials, with reduced levels suggesting long-term clinical benefit.

 As of 2022 a combination of ostarine, a selective androgen receptor modulator, and sabizabulin is under investigation in a phase II trial.